Public Policy and Advocacy

 - Empower public policy knowledge and activism among WOCNCB certificants

 Receive email updates from the Public Policy and Advocacy Committee.

 The WOCNCB Public Policy and Advocacy Committee is currently monitoring legislative and regulatory action that impacts certified wound, ostomy, continence, and foot care nurses.
 Committee members are regularly monitoring the following websites for important information on public policy impacting our specialties:

 The Public Policy and Advocacy Committee is working to develop regular updates on legislative and regulatory matters to help our certified nurses advocate for quality care for their patients.
 Current Committee priorities are development of strong relationships with coalition stakeholders and improving public policy and advocacy communication with our certificants and the public.
-Stay tuned for more news from the Committee in the coming weeks.
+If you would like to receive our quarterly Public Policy E-news, click here and add your name to our email list.

 For more information visit the WOCN Society Public Policy & Advocacy home page.